DERSecurity/py20305/examples/CSIP_results/README.md

 ## This is not a certification

 A passing run here says the client behaved correctly against this suite on this date.
-It is not a SunSpec CSIP certification, and it does not make a product built on py20305 certified.
+It is SunSpec CSIP conformant, but it does not make a product built on py20305 certified.
 Certification is a property of the assembled product, tested as a whole.
 See [Certification](../../README.md#certification) for the process.